git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 ![vim + building a C++ project w/ CMake + Ninja using entr rebuild on file changes, lldb open in the bottom right](images/01-thinking-tmux/dev-watch.png)

-You can see with tmux, you very quickly have the makings of an IDE!
+You can see with tmux, you quickly have the makings of an IDE!
 And it's on your terms.

 ## Keep your applications running in the background